 In the settings option, you’ll have to make the following changes to ensure the best performance:

-- In the ‘Basics‘ tab of the Setting Center you don’t have to make any significant changes to improve the performance, but you can select if you want to run the emulator at Windows startup or not.
-The option is turned on by default and in case you have a older PC or don’t have a boot SSD, I would recommend that you turn off the option so that the emulator doesn’t have any impact on the startup/reboot time of your PC.
+- In the ‘Basics‘ tab of the Setting Center, you don’t have to make any significant changes to improve the performance, but you can select if you want to run the emulator at Windows startup or not.
+The option is turned on by default and in case you have an older PC or don’t have a boot SSD, I would recommend that you turn off the option so that the emulator doesn’t have any impact on the startup/reboot time of your PC.

-- In the ‘Engine’ tab, you’re need to turn on the ‘Prioritize Dedicated GPU’ setting to ensure that the emulator makes use of the dedicated GPU on your system which will greatly improve the performance.
+- In the ‘Engine’ tab, you need to turn on the ‘Prioritize Dedicated GPU’ setting to ensure that the emulator makes use of the dedicated GPU on your system which will greatly improve the performance.
 If you don’t have a dedicated GPU, turning on the setting will have no effect on the performance.

-- Select the highest memory setting available in the ‘Memory’ drop down menu, select the maximum number of cores available in the ‘Processor’ drop down menu and set the resolution as per your personal preference.
+- Select the highest memory setting available in the ‘Memory’ drop-down menu, select the maximum number of cores available in the ‘Processor’ drop-down menu and set the resolution as per your personal preference.

-In my testing I also found that selecting the lowest possible DPI from the ‘DPI’ drop down menu also has a positive impact on the performance.
+In my testing, I also found that selecting the lowest possible DPI from the ‘DPI’ drop-down menu also has a positive impact on the performance.
 Once you’re done changing the settings, you’ll need to restart the emulator for the settings to take effect, but make sure you restart after the download is complete or you might have to start downloading the game from scratch.